Teapack1/Audio-Dataset-Recorder/README.md

 - `-dev` or `--device`: Choose a specific device for recording.
 Use --list_devices to view available devices.
 - `--list_devices`: List available recording devices and exit.
 - `--treshold:` Define the amplitude threshold for starting the recording.
+- `--no_listening_mode:` Listens for incomming audio and records when there is input. (default is on).
+- `--playback:` Flag to indicate playback or specify a file for playback.
+- `--sample_rate:`Sampling Rate (16000 default).